devanshsoni-sec/Splunk-SOC-Detection-Lab/investigations/04-user-writable-executable/case-study.md

 `HomeSOC-Test.exe (PID 5980) → HomeSOC-Test2.exe (PID 2028)`

 ## Investigation
-- User: `DESKTOP-8DB1757\HomeSOC`
+User: `DESKTOP-8DB1757\HomeSOC`
-- Integrity level: High
+Integrity level: High
-- No network activity was observed for PID 2028.
+No network activity was observed for PID 2028.
-- No file-creation activity was observed in the investigation window.
+No file-creation activity was observed in the investigation window.

 ## Assessment
 The detection identified execution of an executable from a user-writable Temp directory.

 ## Analyst Conclusion
 Benign controlled lab activity.
-Execution from user-writable locations is detection-relevant and should be investigated for payload reputation, signing, parent process, user context, and subsequent activity.
+Execution from a user-writable location is a useful triage signal because such directories can be used to stage or launch dropped payloads.
+No malicious follow-on activity was observed.

 ## ATT&CK
-T1204.002 — User Execution: Malicious File
+No direct ATT&CK mapping.
+This detection is a behavioral triage rule rather than a one-to-one ATT&CK technique mapping.